dsomleff/data-structures-js/my_own/heap/README.md

 ```
 - Implemented without Node class, but simply as an array
 - Usage: (surprise) to prioritise things, Kernel process schedule e.g.
+- Efficiency:
-- Efficiency: we do all work in one place(array) without any additional pointers.
+  - we do all work in one place(array) without any additional pointers.
 Which is good for performance.
+  - Extract (delete, pop) node : O(n)
+  - All Heapify operations : O(log n)
 - If its not priority queue, it's a trie.
 Or try trees / prefix / digital tree.
+Auto-completion algorithm.